Helping An Older Loved One Move

 Whether it’s other family members, friends, or neighbours, moving older loved ones can be a huge job and unless you ask for help, you may not realise how readily available it is.
 Whether it’s just looking out for your loved ones during the transition period, helping with meals or cleaning, or running errands, having a few extra trusted hands on deck can only be a positive thing.

 Particularly if those moving have been in their residents for some time, there may be a lengthy list of organisations and family friends to contact and advise of the address change.
 Make a list, and each time you think of a new one jot it down to ensure you don’t lose track.

-It doesn’t have to be all about packing and cleaning.
-Why not have some loved ones over in the lead-up to moving and order some pizzas, open a bottle of wine, look through some old photos and allow everyone to process things in a positive light.
+It doesn’t have to be all packing and cleaning.
+Having some close friends or family over for a meal in the lead-up to moving day, looking through some old photos, and having a bit of ceremony around the occasion will help everyone to process the change in a positive way.
 Sure, moving – and certainly downsizing – can come with an array of conflicting emotions, but it can also be a good excuse to get together and celebrate.

-If you follow these tips, you should find that everyone involved in the move is a lot better supported and well-informed.
-You'll avoid a lot of stress and confusion and your older friend or family member should be able settle into their location more easily.
+If you follow these tips, you should find that everyone involved in the move is a lot more comfortable and better-informed.
+You'll avoid a lot of stress and confusion, and hopefully your older friend or family member will be able to settle into their new place with more ease.

-If you need more advice on an upcoming move, give our office team a call on 03 9417 3443.
+If you need advice on an upcoming move for an older friend or relative, give our office team a call on 03 9417 3443.